chrismatteson/hashicorp_azure_training/docs/slides-tf.md

 -------------------------
 .center[![:scale 70%](images/sandbox.png)]

 Create a new organization.
-Name it with a prefix which the instructor will provide and your name **prefix-yourname**.
-We'll be using this later in the training.

 ???
-**Okay, now everybody should create a new organization.
-Write those down too so I can upgrade them to trial organizations.
-This will just take a moment.**
+**Okay, everyone should create a new organization.**

-Instructors, provide a unique prefix based on the course for everyone to include in their organization name.
-Then ask students to provide you their organization names.
-You'll need to go into the admin console and upgrade them all to trial organizations.

 ---
 name: why-remote-state